 Monies restricted for the payment of construction contracts and passenger facility charge revenues are accounted for as restricted assets.
-When both restricted and unrestricted resources are available for use, it is the Authority's policy to use restricted resources first and then unrestricted resources as needed.

-E. Assets, Liabilities, Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position (Continued)

-5. Capital Assets
+- E. Assets, Liabilities, Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position (Continued) - 5.
+Capital Assets

 Purchased or constructed capital assets are stated at cost.
-Donated capital assets are stated at their estimated fair value at the time of the donation.
+Donated capital assets are recorded at acquisition value on the date of donation.
 The Authority's policy is to capitalize assets with a useful life of one year or more and a minimum cost of \$5,000.
 Depreciation of capital assets is determined using the straight-line method.
 The estimated useful lives of the assets are: